jwweii/fsphunter/README.md

 # fsphunter

-This program was developed to locate the genome coordinates by giving amino acid sequences of frameshift mutation peptides.
+This program was developed to locate the genome coordinates by giving amino acid sequences of neoantigens derived from frameshift mutations.
+The idea of this program is

 To pull down the Docker image, run the following command in your terminal: